 In 2020, U.S. farm milk contained approximately 87.10 percent water, 3.95 percent milk fat, and 8.95 percent skim solids on average.
 Milk is usually separated through various processes into components and processed into fluid beverage milk or manufactured dairy products.

 Fluid milk processors face a unique supply-demand situation not shared by most other food products.
-Farm milk production varies by day, week, and season because, in part, of weather and feed conditions.
+Farm milk production varies by day, week, and season due to weather and other factors.
 Similarly, fluid milk sales vary greatly by day and season because of consumer shopping patterns.
 Because these patterns cannot be precisely predicted, a system must be maintained to get milk where it is needed when it is needed.
-Shipping milk among locations and storing it for a day or 2 solves some of the problem, but a pool of "on call" raw milk is ultimately needed.
+Shipping milk among locations and storing it for a day or two solves some of the problem, but a pool of "on call" raw milk is ultimately needed.
 The portion of this reserve not used in fluid milk products is used in the manufacture of other dairy products.
-Coordinating supply and demand for the fluid market is called balancing.
+Coordinating supply and demand for the fluid market is called "balancing."
 In most cases, dairy cooperatives have taken on this important function.

 Most of the milk supply is used to produce manufactured dairy products.
 Cheese makes up the largest proportion of milk allocated for manufacturing purposes.
 When cheese is produced, a watery substance called whey is produced as a byproduct.
 Whey is often further processed into products such as dry whey, whey protein concentrate, and lactose.
 Other uses of milk include production of frozen products, butter, nonfat dry milk, yogurt, and a host of other types of dairy products.
 The plants that process and manufacture milk into fluid and other dairy products may be proprietary (held by private or publicly traded companies) or cooperatively owned.